TAKT: Target-Aware Knowledge Transfer for Whole Slide Image Classification: Experiments and Results

-\textbf{Transfer Learning.} The results are shown in \cref{tab:rcc_nsclc} and \cref{tab:rcc_nsclc_to_camelyon}.
-Our proposed method achieves the best performance across all metrics, especially on Camelyon16, where our method outperforms other methods by a large margin, demonstrating the effectiveness of our method.
-Furthermore, due to the areas of tumour regions, Camelyon16 is more difficult than TCGA datasets.
-The experimental results further prove that our method can effectively transfer knowledge from a simpler dataset to a harder one.
-Comparing these two tables, methods with additional supervision signals perform better within TCGA dataset transfer, and fine-tuning performs better when transferring knowledge from TCGA datasets to Camelyon16 dataset.
-The reason for this is that tasks and domains for TCGA datasets are more similar.
-Methods with additional supervision signals actually all rely on the attention scores since both bag features and logits are derived from the attention scores.
-Furthermore, the areas of the tumour regions are drastically different between Camelyon16 and TCGA datasets, leading to different attention distributions.
-Therefore, attention-derived methods may consistently introduce bias, resulting in lower performance compared to fine-tuning.
+We compare our method with other related knowledge transfer methods in four settings: NSCLC to Camelyon16, RCC to Camelyon16, RCC to NSCLC and NSCLC to RCC.
+The experimental results are reported in \cref{tab:rcc_nsclc_to_camelyon} and \cref{tab:rcc_nsclc}.
+Our method achieves the best performance across every metric, especially on Camelyon16, where our method outperforms other methods by a large margin.
+In addition, the p-values comparing the best (ours) and second-best metrics indicate that our method significantly outperforms second-best performing methods.
+Furthermore, due to the small tumour size and the limited number of samples, Camelyon16 is more difficult than TCGA datasets, which is reflected in the absolute value of the metrics.
+The results prove that our method can effectively transfer knowledge from a simpler dataset to a harder one.
+Another observation is that methods with additional supervision signals perform better on TCGA datasets, and fine-tuning performs better when transferring knowledge from TCGA to the Camelyon16 dataset.
+The potential reason for this is that TCGA datasets are more similar, as evidenced by the maximum mean discrepancy scores between these datasets.
+The tumour size is drastically different between Camelyon16 and TCGA datasets, leading to significant differences in attention distributions.
+Methods with additional supervision signals (features, attention scores and logits) all rely on the attention scores as bag features are eventually derived from them.
+Therefore, these methods may consistently introduce bias during student training, resulting in lower performance.

-\textbf{Transfer Learning in Low Resource Settings.} One of the essential applications for knowledge transfer is to transfer the knowledge acquired in a large dataset to the model in a smaller dataset.
-To make the experiments easier, we choose to only consider transfer learning without knowledge distillation.
-We create new training and validation datasets with varying sizes and the test dataset remains the same.
-The experimental results are shown in \cref{fig:rcc_came_small_dataset}.
-Generally, for every method, the larger the dataset is, the better the performance will be.
-Our method achieved the best performance in most of these experiments.
-On extremely low resource settings, CLAM S has competitive AUC scores, but not so when the dataset gets larger.
-AT performs particularly well in low-resource settings for TCGA-RCC dataset, but has similar performances as CLAM S on Camelyon16.
-PTS norm is not a competitive method in low-resource settings.